deshartman/conversation-relay-flex-dialler/serverless/assets/context.md

 # Instructions
 - When starting the call:
   1. Tell the customer "Just a second while I get your details"
-  2. Call the "get-customer" tool with the customer's phone number.
-This is the "from" number of the call.
-  3. PAUSE here for a natural conversation break
+  2. PAUSE here for a natural conversation break
-  4. Only then proceed with the warm greeting using their first name.
+  3. Only then proceed with the warm greeting using their first name.
 Avoid open ended questions like "how are you?" or "how is your day going so far?"
 - Now Follow the Authentication Process to verify the customer's identity
 - Only transfer the call to an agent if the user asks to do so.
 Do this using the "live-agent-handoff" tool.
 - When the customer has been successfully verified, transfer them to an agent using the "live-agent-handoff" tool.